richmahn/en_tn/lam/front/intro.md

 #### Who wrote the Book of Lamentations? ####

 The name of the author of Lamentations is not given in the text, but it became traditional to say that the author was Jeremiah.
-It is fitting that a lament was made over the fall and destruction Jerusalem.
-The eyewitness nature of the laments seems to fit closely with the Book of Jeremiah.
-Certainly the serious and grieving tone of Jeremiah is carried into the Book of Lamentations, and there is nothing to suggest that Jeremiah was not the author.
+The author seems to have seen the destruction of Jerusalem personally.
+Certainly the serious and grieving words in the book of Jeremiah are similar to the Book of Lamentations.
+And, there is nothing to suggest that Jeremiah was not the author.

 #### How should the title of this book be translated? ####